mcbasken/umn-senior-design/docs/introduction.md

     * AI suggests scaffolded design projects based on student proficiency, guiding them from basic circuits to full-scale FPGA implementations.
     * AI-generated code review tools analyze Verilog code for best practices and efficiency.

-##How Generative AI Enhances Learning
+## How Generative AI Enhances Learning

-Metaphors and Analogies: Generative AI creates intuitive explanations, such as comparing a finite state machine to a vending machine that dispenses different items based on a sequence of inputs.
+1. **Metaphors and Analogies:** Generative AI creates intuitive explanations, such as comparing a finite state machine to a vending machine that dispenses different items based on a sequence of inputs.

-Stories and Lessons: AI-generated historical insights introduce students to the evolution of digital design, embedding technical content in engaging narratives featuring engineers and inventors.
+2. **Stories and Lessons:** AI-generated historical insights introduce students to the evolution of digital design, embedding technical content in engaging narratives featuring engineers and inventors.

-Content Generation: AI dynamically crafts quizzes, debugging exercises, and guided Verilog coding challenges to reinforce individual learning paths.
+3. **Content Generation:** AI dynamically crafts quizzes, debugging exercises, and guided Verilog coding challenges to reinforce individual learning paths.

-Simulations and Animations: AI-powered visualizations depict real-time circuit behavior, such as voltage propagation in logic gates and flip-flop state changes.
+4. **Simulations and Animations:** AI-powered visualizations depict real-time circuit behavior, such as voltage propagation in logic gates and flip-flop state changes.

-Learning Activities and Projects: AI recommends customized projects, from designing ALUs to creating digital communication systems, with real-time feedback on implementation.
+5.**Learning Activities and Projects:** AI recommends customized projects, from designing ALUs to creating digital communication systems, with real-time feedback on implementation.

-Assessment and Feedback: AI-driven grading tools provide in-depth feedback, offering explanations rather than just scores, and prompting students to iteratively improve their designs.
+6.**Assessment and Feedback:** AI-driven grading tools provide in-depth feedback, offering explanations rather than just scores, and prompting students to iteratively improve their designs.
 ##Final Capstone Project
 Students will design a complex FPGA-based system, such as a real-time signal processor or an AI-accelerated digital controller.
 AI will assist in debugging, optimization, and performance evaluation, ensuring students develop industry-relevant skills.
 ##Conclusion